 Governance and Administration

-The Cabinet Office Political Group is responsible for the allocation of the Isle of Man Government’s International Development budget.
+The Cabinet Office Political Group is responsible for the allocation of the Isle of Man Government's International Development budget.
 The Political Group consists of the Chief Minister Alfred Cannan MHK, the Minister for the Cabinet Office Kate Lord-Brennan MHK, and the Political Member of the Cabinet Office, David Ashford MBE MHK and Diane Kelsey MLC.
 The group is supported by the Chief Secretary and the Cabinet Office Executive Leadership Team.
 The External Relations Team in the Cabinet Office are responsible for the day-to-day administration of the Government's International Development funding.